Speech, Language & Communication

 Language skills are the basis of all learning, including learning to read, write, reason and problem solve.

-Schools follow a Pathway to support all children with developing effective Speech, Language and Communication skills so that they can access learning at an appropriate level and socialise.
+Schools follow a pathway to support all children with developing effective Speech, Language and Communication skills so that they can access learning at an appropriate level and socialise.
 Schools can access help and support if a child or a group of children have more detailed needs.

-In Carmarthenshire all children are screened when they enter school, to find out if they have any speech, language or communication needs.
+All children are screened when they enter school, to find out if they have any speech, language or communication needs.
 Carmarthenshire’s ChATT (Children’s Assessment Teaching Tool) programme is used to support children to develop their skills in speech, language and communication.

 If a child has more severe or complex needs, school may refer to the Communication Forum, a multi-agency, specialist team.
 The Forum will advise school on the best support for the child.